 Ann E. Copenhaver Sept.
 13, 1941 – Nov.
 17, 2021

 She was born on Sept.
-13, 1941 in Missoula, Montana to George A. and Helen M. Walters Cyr.
-She was raised in Milltown, Montana and attended school in Bonner, Montana.
+13th, 1941, in Missoula to George A. and Helen M. Walters Cyr.
+She was raised in Milltown and attended school in Bonner.
 She also attended Sacred Heart Academy graduating in 1959.
-She later attended nursing school at St. Patrick Hospital and worked as an IBM key punch operator in Seattle, Washington.
+She later attended nursing school at St. Patrick's Hospital and worked as an IBM key punch operator in Seattle.

 She is preceded in death by her parents, older brothers Joseph Cyr, George Cyr and Donald Cyr, and her daughter Barbie Sue.

-A Mass was celebrated Monday, Nov.
-22 at St. Ann's Catholic Church in Bonner, Montana.
-The graveside internment was at the New St. Mary's Cemetery in Missoula.
+A Mass will be celebrated on Monday, Nov.
+22 at St. Ann's Catholic Church in Bonner Montana at 11 a.m.
+A lunch reception will immediately follow.
+Graveside internment will be at the New St. Maries Cemetery in Missoula.
 Her wishes were to be laid to rest with her daughter Barbie.

-In lieu of flowers, the family requests donations to your favorite charity or to St. Jude Children's Hospital, her favorite charity.
+In lieu of flowers, the family requests donations to your favorite charity or to St. Jude's Children's Hospital, her favorite charity.